Latest School Transportation News

 School Public Transit Ticket Program

 The 511 Contra Costa school transit ticket program encourages primary and secondary level students to use public transit to get to and from school.
-The school public transit ticket program includes the following transit operators: County Connection, Tri Delta Transit, WestCAT.
+The school public transit ticket program includes the following transit operators: AC Transit, County Connection, Tri Delta Transit, WestCAT.
 Learn more about the program.

 Benefits of choosing an alternative mode of school transportation include: